 Fast-forward four months, I’m excited to say I now own an AtGames Legends Ultimate (ALU)!
 Huge thank you to AtGames which provided this unit for review and guide development.
-I am again documenting my experiences with this product to share it’s cool features, assist with issues or help you decide if it’s something you’re interested in.
-The good news is that the AtGames platform is very similar between machines.
+The goal of this guide is to inform and assist with issues with your ALU.
+If it’s a machine you’re considering, hopefully you find answers to your questions here.
+The AtGames platform is very similar between machines.
 Once you learn one, you’ll feel right at home with the other.
 There are differences between the two, therefore a new guide specific to the ALU was necessary.
 There is always something new to learn and this guide will continue to expand over time.

 I appreciate any support from the community to enhance this guide.
 Commenting on videos to improve the content, liking videos and subscribing to the YouTube channel all help tremendously in growing the content you’ll find here.